Dilation and Curettage (D&C)

 General endotracheal [/ MAC / spinal / paracervical block with sedation]

-The patient is a [age]-year-old [female] with [abnormal uterine bleeding / postmenopausal bleeding / endometrial thickening on ultrasound / incomplete abortion / missed abortion / molar pregnancy / endometrial hyperplasia] requiring evaluation and treatment.
-Endometrial sampling was recommended.
+The patient is a [age]-year-old [female] with [abnormal uterine bleeding / postmenopausal bleeding / endometrial thickening on ultrasound / endometrial hyperplasia] requiring evaluation and treatment.
+Endometrial sampling and curettage were recommended [after failed medical management / for tissue diagnosis].
 The risks, benefits, and alternatives were discussed and informed consent was obtained.

 [Hysteroscopy: The uterine cavity was entered.
-The endometrial surface was [normal / with [polyp / submucosal fibroid] at [X] location.
+The endometrial surface was [normal / with a [polyp / submucosal fibroid] at [location]].
 The bilateral ostia were [visualized / not visualized].
-The cavity measured [X] cm sounding depth.]
+The cavity measured [X] cm in sounding depth.]
 Curettage yielded [scant / moderate / abundant] endometrial tissue.
-[Retained products of conception were confirmed and removed.]

 The patient was positioned in the dorsal lithotomy position.
 The external genitalia and vagina were prepped and draped.
 A [weighted speculum] was placed.
-The cervix was grasped with a [single-tooth tenaculum] at [12 o'clock].
-A sound was passed to determine uterine depth: [X] cm.
+The anterior cervical lip was grasped with a [single-tooth tenaculum] at [12 o'clock].
+A sound was passed to determine uterine depth and position: [X] cm.

 The cervix was serially dilated with [Hegar / Pratt / Denniston] dilators to [X] mm.
-[Hysteroscopy: A [5-mm] hysteroscope was introduced into the uterine cavity with [saline (bipolar or mechanical energy) / glycine (monopolar)] distension media.
-The cavity was inspected systematically.]
+[Hysteroscopy: A [5-mm] hysteroscope was introduced with [saline (bipolar or mechanical energy) / glycine (monopolar)] distension media and the cavity was inspected systematically.]

-[Polypectomy: An endometrial polyp was identified at [X] position.
-It was removed with [hysteroscopic scissors / loop resectoscope / polyp forceps / mechanical tissue removal system (TruClear / MyoSure)].
-The base was cauterized with [ball electrode].]
+[Polypectomy: An endometrial polyp at [location] was removed with [hysteroscopic scissors / loop resectoscope / polyp forceps / mechanical tissue removal system (TruClear / MyoSure)]; the base was cauterized with a [ball electrode].]

 None [/ uterine perforation, managed with (observation / laparoscopy)]